Thank you for the info

 The Braddock kids weren't in Avengers Arena much but it's still my favourite Marvel Now series so far.

-Marvel Britain assemble in AVENGERS UK!
-A free fan comic that begins here
+AVENGERS UK!
+A free fan comic here

 The motives Brian attributes to his dad for his part in the Descendants’ creation don’t make much sense to me either; apparently this is just further evidence of his obsession with creating A.I.s, regardless of the moral implications or the consequences, as previously demonstrated by his and his wife’s death at Mastermind’s ‘hands’.
 Except we already know that Sir James didn’t create Mastermind – it was another item of Otherworld mys – tech given to him by Merlyn and ‘grown’ behind a façade of contemporary 616 technology.
 Plus, I find it hard to accept that Merlyn would allow Sir James to recklessly use Otherworld resources to create a race of artificial lifeforms unless it was part of ‘the plan’; you have to assume that Merlyn was keeping tabs on his protégé over the years.